codeforboston/clean-slate-data/README.md

 ## Our Goals

-1. Make it easier for folks to apply for expungement.
+1. Determine how many people are now or may soon be (likely) eligible for expungement.
 1. Show what parts of the law are stopping most people from expunging their records.
 1. Digitally organize to advocate for changes to the law.